The Inside Out ApproACH

 The Inside Out story

-Through hundreds of unique stories, a single pattern emerged: Every person was struggling to build a system that worked for them.
-Julie saw the need to articulate a solution to the problem of disorganization that was easy to understand, simple to implement, and flexible enough to address the endless variations in goals and challenges that people work with everyday.
+A pattern emerged from the lives of everyone I encountered: Every person was struggling to build a system that worked for them.
+I knew I needed to articulate the solution I had found in a way that was easy to understand, simple to implement, and flexible enough to address the endless variations in goals and challenges that people work with everyday.

-After incubating for 15 years, the Julie’s philosophy was first articulated in Organizing from the Inside Out, originally published in 1998.
+After incubating for 15 years, I articulated the Inside Out philosophy in Organizing from the Inside Out, originally published in 1998.
 Two years later, Time Management from the Inside Out proved that the very same principles could create organized schedules and a better relationship with time.
-Julie has since used the Inside Out philosophy to effectively address a range of topics in the workplace and at home, from productivity and leadership to work-life balance and parenting.
+I have since used the Inside Out philosophy to effectively address a range of topics in the workplace and at home, from productivity and leadership to work-life balance and parenting.